 Section 3.
 Longevity Pay.
-Commencing at the beginning of an Employee's sixth year of service (i.e., upon completion of five full years of service from the Employee's hire date), Employer will pay each Employee longevity pay as follows:
+Commencing on the first full payroll period of an Employee's fifth year of service (i.e., upon completion of four full years of service from the Employee's hire date), Employer will pay each Employee longevity pay.
+Longevity pay will be paid per pay period as follows: